Leo-webdev7/My_Portfolio/README.md

 ## Installation

-1. Clone the repository.
+1. Clone the repository https://github.com/Leo-webdev7/My_Portfolio.
 2. Install dependencies: Make sure you have Node.js and npm installed.
 Then run the following command: npm install.
 3. Start website in the browser: npm run start

 ## Usage Information